carlosperate/awesome-pyproject/README.md

 - [Poetry](https://python-poetry.org/docs/pyproject/) - A tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-## Projects discussing the use of pyproject.toml
+## Projects discussing the use of `pyproject.toml`

+Some project are still considering the adoption of the `pyproject.toml` file.
-Intro still needed.
-The entries link directly to the discussion.
+These entries link directly to the project discussion.

 - [autopep8](https://github.com/hhatto/autopep8/pull/510) - A tool that automatically formats Python code to conform to the PEP 8 style guide.
 - [Bandit](https://github.com/PyCQA/bandit/issues/550) - A tool designed to find common security issues in Python code.